Slivered/Book_Recomendation_/README.md

 * Analysis 🤓

- I used various visualization tools make my graphs and aswell some functions to make interactive filters to analyse and explore the data more deeply.
+ I used various visualization tools to make my graphs and as well some functions to make interactive filters to analyze and explore the data more deeply.

 * Modeling 🖥

- And to end this project i did a recomendator system using machine learning techniques to give a recomendation based on the user input---
+ And to end this project I did a recommendation system using machine learning techniques to give a recommendation based on the user input.

 * Streamlit 📚

-Aswell i'll show my analysis, conclussions and model in a streamlit, it will be in spanish as im presenting this project to a spanish speaking audience but i'll make in the near future the same streamlit in english.
+As well, I'll show my analysis, conclusions and model in a streamlit, it will be in Spanish as I'm presenting this project to a Spanish-speaking audience, but I'll make in the near future the same streamlit in English.

 <h2>Thanks!!!!</h2>

-I thank all of the Ironhack team but specially want to thank:
+I thank all of the Ironhack team but I specially want to thank:
 * [Ana](https://www.linkedin.com/in/ana-garcia-garcia-090a5058/) for being the best teacher ever and having so much patience with me and Lin.
 * [Jean-Charles](https://www.linkedin.com/in/jeancharlesyamada/) for the classes you taught us and help me get through this last project.
 * [Cesar](https://www.linkedin.com/in/cesar-valle-iturriaga/) for allways being there to answer any questions we had.